Skip to main content

 Memory changes and eating and drinking

-A person with a dementia often has difficulties concentrating and sitting at a table for the duration of a meal.
+A person with a dementia often has difficulties concentrating and sitting at a table for all of a meal.

 • Dementia support: helping with eating and drinking